he was born dead...

 “Retired Composer” was conceived on a rainy Saturday morning, (14 November 1992), when Nya′ visited his aunt in hospital.
 Gazing through the half-opened door to the reclining patient who was unaware of her first visitor, Nya′ was exposed to the countenance of a loving mother who had just been told she had breast cancer.
 Oblivious to the disheartening news, the artist was puzzled to see his aunt, who had an intrinsic ability to discover the silver lining regardless of the cloud looking dejected and phlegmatic.
 The contagious zeal and scintillating aura that once inhabited her oval face had been supplanted by a visage of consternation and bleak despair.

 Despite her attempted reassuring prose, the young artist left the institution confounded and crestfallen.
-In isolation, he recorded his brewing emotions in a series of sketches at the index pages of his Bible using ashes, discarded eyeliners and shoe polish.
+In isolation, he recorded his brewing emotions in a series of line-rendered drawings and sketches.

-Fifteen years later, in the solitary of his New York studio, and upon hearing of his aunt’s steadfast faith in God and subsequent triumph over the enervating disease, Nya′ aptly responded by transposing the archived miniscule sketches onto a 55 x 38-inch (139.7 x 96.5 cm) canvas.
+Fifteen years later, in the solitary of his New York studio, and upon hearing of his aunt’s steadfast faith in God and subsequent triumph over the enervating disease, Nya′ aptly responded by transposing the archived miniscule sketches and line drawings onto a 55 x 38-inch (139.7 x 96.5 cm) canvas.

 In the artist’s work, “Retired Composer” is perhaps unrivalled for the melancholic and contemplative mood it displays.
 As Nya′ said, “working on the painting brought thoughts that often lie too deep for tears.”